mars0i/masonclj/doc/ABMsInClojure.md

 ### MASON

-MASON is a well thought out, well-designed, very flexible ABM library, imo.
+MASON is a well thought out, well-designed, very flexible ABM library.
+It has many advanced capabilities.

 Clojure is a well thought out, well-designed, very flexible language.
+(It is a lot of fun, too, which is intimately tied how easy it is to get a lot done with Clojure.)

 However, MASON's design uses a lot of inheritance, and has some other features that make it a bit awkward to use with Clojure.
 Some of the difficulties are due to the the FP-orientation of Clojure, and the fact that there's no reason that a Java ABM library should worry about FP concerns.
 Some of the difficulties come from the fact that some of the ways in which "Clojure is an opinionated language" is that it is not intented to make it easy to deal with certain kinds of common Java design.

 Item 1: If you add some Bean-style accessors for model parameters, MASON will automatically tie them to GUI elements, so that you can